jaidevjoshi83/pdaug/readme.md

-## Citation: Don't forget to cite our work if your find this toolset usefull for your research.
+## Citation: Don't forget to cite our work if your find this toolset useful for your research.

   [Joshi, J., &#38; Blankenberg, D. (2022).
 PDAUG: A Galaxy based toolset for peptide library analysis, visualization, and machine learning modeling.
 BMC Bioinformatics, 23(1). https://doi.org/10.1186/s12859-022-04727-6](https://doi.org/10.1186/s12859-022-04727-6)